Thomas Willis Lambeth Distinguished Professor, Director of Carolina Transportation Program

 Accepting PhD students

-Professor McDonald’s work focuses on how infrastructure investments and technology changes influence travel and the downstream impacts on road safety, public health, energy demand, and city form.
+Professor McDonald’s work focuses on how infrastructure investments and technology changes influence travel and the downstream impacts on road safety and public health.
 She is an internationally-recognized expert on the travel behavior of youth and young adults.
-Her work on children’s travel has shown that improved pedestrian and bicycle facilities can increase travel by foot.
-She has assessed the causes of declines in driving in the US and UK and looked at how transportation planning practice can respond to recent behavioral shifts and those anticipated due to changing technology.
-Her most recent work explores disruptions associated with shared mobility, e.g. Uber/Lyft and autonomous vehicles.
+Her work on children’s travel has shown that improved pedestrian and bicycle facilities can increase travel by foot and she has documented how to improve school planning through coordination with land use planning.
+She has assessed the causes of changes in driving in the US and UK especially among young adults.
+Her most recent work explores the impacts of rising small package delivery on road safety and looks at how to improve access to healthcare.

 McDonald is currently working on several projects including: